survivejs/site/drafts/redux-first-router-interview.md

 [@nchanged](https://github.com/nchanged) from [FuseBox](https://github.com/fuse-box/fuse-box)

 Perhaps I have an addiction to debunking stale solutions.
 Even though I get a tremendous amount of value from webpack, I'd love to see it built from the ground up, and everything made a lot simpler while still being flexible.
 I know I'm not alone in that feeling.
 FuseBox seems to show promise of being able to do that, but perhaps it's easier said than done.
+Webpack is also getting easier by the day, so it may be unnecessary.

 ## Any last remarks?